suryasama008/RingsOfRealm/design.md

 - Used pagination access characters and quotes list

 ## Technical Design
 - React: React will be the core framework for building the application.
-It enables the creation of reusable components, efficient UI rendering, and state management.
 - Tailwind CSS: Tailwind CSS will handle the styling of the application.
-It offers a utility-first approach, allowing for rapid development and easy customization of UI components.
 - TypeScript: TypeScript will be used to add static typing to the project.
-It provides enhanced tooling, improved code quality, and better collaboration among developers.
 - The Lord of the Rings API: The Lord of the Rings API will be utilized to fetch data about movies, characters, and quotes.

 ## Conclusion